shanejansen/touchstone/docs/mocks/mysql.md

 ## Configuration
  * `convertCamelToSnakeCase` - Default: True.
-When supplying a dict to this mock's API, this value determines if the dict keys should be converted to snake case to match My SQL's convention.
+When supplying a dict to this mock's API, this value determines if the dict keys should be converted to snake case to match MySQL's convention.
+ * `snapshotDatabases` - Default: False.
+When set to True, a snapshot of the database(s) specified in the defaults file is taken when the services become healthy.
+This snapshot is then used during each reset the MySql mock.
+This can be useful if your app uses a database migration tool (e.g. Flyway) where some initial data is inserted by the apps themselves.

 ## Defaults Example